microsoft/mu_plus/MsCorePkg/MuVarPolicyFoundationDxe/Feature_MuVarPolicyFoundationDxe_Readme.md

 ### Important Note on Naming

 Since the `gMuVarPolicyWriteOnceStateVarGuid` namespace is a single variable namespace, naming collisions are possible.
 Because of the write-once nature of the policy, it is not a concern that an existing lock may be overwritten, but there still may be policy confusion if there are two policies that delegate to the exact same name.
 It is up to the platform architect to ensure that naming collisions like this do not occur.

+### EDK2 Variable Locking Protocol

+Finally, this driver installs an EDK2 Variable Locking Protocol instance.
+This implementation locks a variable by creating a policy entry and registering it via the Variable Policy Protocol.
+The policy entry is of type VARIABLE_POLICY_TYPE_LOCK_ON_VAR_STATE and locks the variable based on state of the Phase Indicator variable "EOD" (meaning End Of Dxe) in `gMuVarPolicyDxePhaseGuid` namespace.